rezaiyeng-net/unlearning-explainability-audit/README.md

 ---

-## 📄 Overview
+## 📖 Overview

-This repository implements the **Feature Importance Distance (FID)** metric and the full evaluation framework described in the paper.
-It is designed for researchers and practitioners who have read the paper and wish to:
+This repository provides a fully reproducible implementation of the **Feature Importance Distance (FID)** metric and the evaluation framework described in the paper.
+It is intended for researchers and practitioners who have read the paper and wish to:

-- Reproduce all experimental results (Tables 1–10 and Figures 1–4)
+- Reproduce all experimental results, including all tables (1–10) and figures (1–4)
 - Compute FID on their own unlearned models
-- Extend the evaluation framework to new datasets, models, or unlearning algorithms
+- Extend the framework to new datasets, model architectures, or unlearning algorithms

-The codebase is structured to be modular, well-documented, and fully reproducible.
+The code is modular, well-documented, and designed to support further research on explanation stability in machine unlearning.

 ---